About the Artist

 March 2012 - Bristol Festival of Music, Ensemble, First Place with Distinction

-I am currently studying flute at Trinity Laban Conservatoire and am entering into the final year of the BMus course.
-This means that I am largely based around the Greenwich area but I take students from any part of London.
-I am a friendly, hardworking and creative individual with a passion for all things music.
-I enjoy all genres and can play and teach anything from contemporary to Baroque and also regularly play other instruments in the flute family (Piccolo, Alto flute and Bansuri).
+Victoria has graduated from Trinity Laban Conservatoire with a First Class Honours degree.
+She is still largely based around the Greenwich, Lewisham and Blackheath areas but takes students from any part of London.
+Victoria is a friendly, hardworking and creative individual with a passion for all things music.
+She enjoys all genres and can play and teach anything from contemporary to Baroque.
+She also regularly plays other instruments in the flute family (Piccolo, Alto flute and Bansuri).

-From a young age, I was involved with teaching others and sharing my love for music, leading flute ensembles at my school and helping younger students with their studies.
-I then went on to work in a primary school as a lunch time supervisor and have volunteered in church primary groups.
+From a young age, Victoria was involved with teaching others and sharing her love for music, leading flute ensembles at her school and helping younger students with their studies.
+She then went on to work in a primary school as a lunch time supervisor and has volunteered in church primary groups.

-Last year, I participated in a collaborative arts projects in a local special needs secondary school.
-I went in once a week to work with them on their music and creative skills which culminated in a performance at the end of the term.
+Victoria has previously participated in a collaborative arts projects in a local special needs secondary school.
+She went in once a week to work with them on their music and creative skills which culminated in a performance at the end of the term.
+She is committed to inclusivity in her practice which she is currently exploring further in the East London Sound Connections project.

-I have also got experience teaching one-to-one private tuition with varying ages of student and previously entered students for ABRSM exams in which they attained very high grades.
+Victoria has also got experience teaching one-to-one private tuition with varying ages of student for flute, recorder and piano, and has previously entered students for ABRSM exams in which they attained very high grades.